base2Services/cfn-start-stop-stack/README.md

 --ecs-wait-container-instances

     waits for a container instance to be active in the ecs cluster before starting services

+--ec2-hibernate

+    Hibernates ec2 instance if the instance was enabled for hibernation at launch.
+If the instance cannot hibernate successfully, a normal shutdown occurs.
 ```

 ## Environment Variables